agheadley/halite/README.md

 Use <PRE> !

+ToK, CAS, EE have sc as 'C', grade list as 'X' and have ep,ec levels.

 Move report create and report cycles to separate components referenced from Report.svelte Only delete last item of cycle and severe warning!
 Store cycle text in report record too for safety!